Arts companies 'blindsided' by new restrictions postpone shows

 The show had sold more than 75 per cent of its tickets for an audience capacity of 250 a night.

 "The new restrictions also require actors to be masked, which makes the performance really untenable.
-So, we have been left with the only choice - to postpone The Mother to October," she adds.
+So, we have been left with the only choice - to postpone The Mother to October," Pang adds.

 Heng, 57, is upset over what he calls an "undiscerning" and "blunt" restriction on live performances: "The live singing we are doing is quite different from the live singing in KTV lounges."

-"It is quite important to note that for our industry, because we have taken such stringent measures and strict safety protocols, we have not had a single Covid case since we reopened."
+"It is quite important to note that for our industry, because we have taken such stringent measures and strict safety protocols, we have not had a single Covid-19 case since we reopened."

+The Opera People's production of Alcina is due to be staged on Aug 20 and 22, just on the cusp of the tentative end to phase two (heightened alert) on Aug 18.

 The two-night run has already sold more than 150 tickets in less than a week, reflecting the demand from audiences for live performances.